fadalid/SQLchallenge-DannysDiner/README.md

 </details>

 ---
-3. What was the first item from the menu purchased by each customer?
+*3. What was the first item from the menu purchased by each customer?*
 <details>
   <summary>
 		SQL Query
   </summary>

 ```SQL
 WITH sales_ordered AS
 (
    SELECT customer_id, order_date, product_name,